JHeinzde/ansible-playbook-generator/README.md

 ```bash
 ./playbook-minimizer --force_roles_config_path=<path-to-a-file-including-roles-to-force-include> <directory-of-the-git-repo-that-contains-the-playbook> <playbook-name> <out_path-and-name-of-new-playbook>
 ```
 The last argument is a path to a YAML config!
-It is a simple file with this structur
+It is a simple file with this structure
 ````yaml
 - role1
 - role2